-Although we don’t think about it being Distracted can increase the odds of low back pain.
+Although we don’t think being Distracted can increase the odds of low back pain.

 Feeling tired and Fatigued is associated with lower back pain.

-Getting the proper amount of sleep is vital to restore our bodies to optimal performance.
+Getting the proper amount of sleep is vital to restoring our bodies to optimal performance.

-Thankfully most cases are not serious and typically resolve within a few days to, four weeks healing on its own.
+Thankfully most cases are not serious and typically resolve within a few days or four weeks of healing on their own.

-But if not, then there are these conservative treatments that can help you feel better and speed up healing.
+But if not, these conservative treatments can help you feel better and speed up healing.

 Continue to Move Around

-Depending on how much pain your body will allow, keep doing regular activities and exercise, as best as you can.
+Depending on how much pain your body will allow, keep doing regular activities and exercise as best as possible.

-Activity increases blood flow, that moves oxygen and minerals/nutrients through the body.
+Activity increases blood flow, which moves oxygen and minerals/nutrients through the body.

 Activity and movement help reduce muscle tension and inflammation.

-This will not cure a strain or sprain, but they do help in pain reduction.
+This will not cure a strain or sprain, but they help reduce pain.

 This can be done by making warm compresses by soaking a towel in hot water.

-Fold it to the size you need and wrap it around your lower back up to 20 minutes.
-Then rest, massage and re-apply.
+Fold it to the size you need and wrap it around your lower back for 20 minutes.
+Then rest, massage, and re-apply.